 Source: National Dairy Council

-benefits from eating less.
-Remember, it's a great source of calcium
+feel they get benefits from eating less.
+Remember, it's a great source

 Is there a diversity of menopause symptoms for certain ethnic groups?